 News & Events

-Here is the current list of our bumblebee monitoring scheme workshops in 2018.
+Here is the current list of our bumblebee monitoring scheme workshops in 2019.
 There is a limited series of workshops this year we’ll be providing an increasing number of workshops to partners on the All-Ireland Pollinator Plan.
 On the day we cover all aspects of the monitoring scheme including species identification, use of the online data capture system and an afternoon outside putting the skills into practice.
+Unless stated otherwise, please plan to bring along your own lunch and appropriate clothing for a walk outside in April or May.
 Hope to see you there!

 Cork: 13th April, 11am – 4pm.
 Naomh Abán GAA Club, Ballyvourney.

 Organiser: Dúlra agus Dúchas Bhaile Bhúirne, Rósaí Nic Charthaigh, [email protected]

 Kerry: 14th April, 11am – 4pm.
 Sneem Digital Hub, Sneem.

 Organiser: Sneem Tidy Towns, Jane O’Sullivan, [email protected]

 Kildare: 27th May, 11am – 4pm.
 Newbridge Library, Newbridge.

 Fermanagh: 3rd May, 11am – 4pm.
 CAFRE Enniskillen Campus, Enniskillen.